Setup¶

 You must not use any proxy; usage with

-environment variables is untested at the moment.
-If you do use them, make sure they are exported in the same shell that you use to run Automator, and also available withincron
+HTTP_PROXYandHTTPS_PROXYenvironment variables is untested at the moment.
+If you do use them, make sure they are exported in the same shell that you use to run Automator, and also available withincronjobs. -

 The path in which Automator is installed must not use any spaces.